Hi Everyone. Are you getting ready for a vacation? I thought you might like to read about the family trip that changed our lives.

 Survival means Adapting to the Environment

 We were ambitious.
-We flew above the Grand Canyon and went down in the caves of New Mexico.
+We flew above the Grand Canyon and went down into the caves of New Mexico.
 We had a lovely lunch at the Broadmore Hotel with water goblets and doilies but were asked to leave a family-style restaurant.
 We drove to the top of Pike’s Peak and the whole family climbed the ladders of Mesa Verde’s Cliff Palace.
 We saw Native Americans adapt and survive their desert environment by seeing the value of every living plant and creature.
 We tasted jelly and saw sewing needles made from a cactus.
 We heard wolves howling, and we howled back singing every song we knew around the campfire.
 We took pictures and made memories that will last a lifetime.
 And perhaps like the Native Americans who live in the desert, we were learning how to adapt to our environment.

 Lessons from the Road